Tony177/Tony-Platform-Arcade/README.md

 # Tony177's Platform Arcade
 Simple platform game created for educational purpose.

+## Game Logic
+### Button
+- Press A,D or ARROW LEFT, RIGHT to move
+- Press W or ARROW UP or SPACE to jump
+- Press S or ARROW DOWN to move down on ladder
+- Press ESC to open menu

+### Logic
+If you collect 100 coins you get an extra life
+If you lose all the lifes you've lost the game\
+Click with the mouse to start character selection\
+Click on one of the four image to select a character
 ## Structure of the game

 Game's Feature to implement/implemented: